emrebasaran1/emrebasaran1/README.md

 - 🔍 Passionate about analytics and predictive modeling
 - 📊 Working on data-driven projects
 - 🤖 Interested in Machine Learning and AI applications
 - 🧠 Learning new tools and techniques every day
-- 📍 Based in Ankara, Türkiye
 - 💻 Check out my repositories below

 ---